kagedani/medium-crawler/README.md

 # :whale2: Medium articles aggregator :whale2:
 This is a python project to develop a Medium articles aggregator for a certain tag.
-In the code the tag used is **cloud**, but it can be changed pretty easily.
+In the code the tag used is **cloud**, but it can be changed pretty easily :champagne:

 ## Setup :wine_glass:
 After cloning the repo, you need to log in to Telegram on your phone or through the [web portal](https://web.telegram.org/k/).

-Search for [BotFather](https://botostore.com/c/botfather/) and create your own first bot. :raised_hands:
+Search for [BotFather](https://botostore.com/c/botfather/) and create your own first bot :raised_hands:
 Give it a name and an id, @BotFather will give you an HTTP API token that you will need to insert in the code:

 `telegram_bot_token = 'YOUR_TOKEN'`